 If you have ever seen a large corporation under a different name, then this might be because you were seeing the name of its holding company.
 Holding companies are formed the same way that any other company is formed.
 The difference between a holding company and an operating company is that a holding company doesn't make or sell anything itself: It just owns one or more other businesses.
-Holding companies are those that own assets or stock of other companies.
-They typically do not have their own products or services.
-Instead, they only exist to own other companies.
-These companies are then used to form a corporate group.

 There are two ways to form a holding company.
 One method is to create a completely new corporation and then sell off a portion of the shares while maintaining the majority.
-The second method is to purchase at least 50% stock in a different company.
+The second method is to purchase at least 50% of stock in a different company.

 Holding companies are a relationship between a parent company and a subsidiary.
 This is called a parent-subsidiary relationship.
 Holding companies technically own the subsidiary, which is the acquired company.